Higher order trade-offs in hypergraph community detection: Additional trade-offs for detecting hypergraph community structure

 \subsection{Shape preference in hypergraph community structure}

 We first explore how different configurations of hyperedges crossing community boundaries affect the strength of community structure in hypergraphs.
 We refer to these different configurations as the \emph{shape} of a hyperedge crossing community boundaries.
 We consider uniform 4-order hypergraphs with two planted community structures that differ only in the shape of the hyperedges crossing community boundaries: \emph{balanced} hyperedges that connect two nodes in each community, and \emph{imbalanced} hyperedges that connect one node in one community with three nodes in another community.
 Figure~\ref{fig_shapeeffect4order}(a) illustrates the experimental setup.
-Each hypergraph has 4 communities, where hyperedges connecting communities $\{0, 1\}$ and $\{2, 3\}$ are balanced, while hyperedges connecting communities $\{0, 2\}$ and $\{1, 3\}$ are imbalanced.
-We then try to detect a two-community partition of the hypergraph and see which configuration is detected as we vary the ratio $\rho= \frac{m^{\rm imbalanced}}{m^{\rm balanced}}$ of imbalanced to balanced hyperedges of the two configurations.
+Each hypergraph has 4 planted communities, where hyperedges connecting communities $\{0, 1\}$ and $\{2, 3\}$ are balanced, while hyperedges connecting communities $\{0, 2\}$ and $\{1, 3\}$ are imbalanced.
+We then apply spectral clustering with $q=2$ (deliberately below the true $q=4$) to force the algorithm to choose between the two competing partitions: $\{0,1\}|\{2,3\}$ vs.\ $\{0,2\}|\{1,3\}$.
+Note that the BH has 4 negative eigenvalues in this setting, but we manually override $q$ to 2 in order to probe relative detectability.
+We vary the ratio $\rho = \frac{m^{\rm imbalanced}}{m^{\rm balanced}}$ of imbalanced to balanced hyperedges.